bogordon86/Social-Analytics/README.md

 #3 In the Overall compound sentiment for Friday evening (Dec 15), all of the news outlets tend towards negative polarity.
 CBS is the #most negative (-.18) then BBC (-.07), followed by CNN and Fox (-.46) and then the New York Times (-.025).

+Refer to NewsMood2.md to view all the code & Visualizations.